 IGNITEee's Work & Impact

-In March 2026, more than 90 participants from across Africa gathered in Nairobi for IGNITE Forward: a convening designed to reflect on progress and rethink…
+In March 2026, about 100 participants gathered in Nairobi for IGNITE Forward, a regional convening designed to do more than celebrate achievements.
+At a time…

 IGNITE is pleased to invite you to join an hybrid panel (online and in Geneva, Switzerland) featuring the Urgent Action Fund – Africa (UAF-Africa), in consortium with the International Rescue Committee (IRC), Partnership for African Social and Governance Research (PASGR), and Rene Moawad Foundation.